rtsoftplzen/rtjs/README.md

     }
 ]

-// Our custom mount function (react is used in this example) const mount3dComponent = () => {
+// Our custom mount function (React is used in this example) const mount3dComponent = () => {
-    // mount onto the create entry-point element const mountPoint = document.getElementById("rt-gallery-item");
+    // mount onto the element that was created by the lightbox
+    // the element looks something like:
+    // <div id="rt-gallery-item"></div>
+    const mountPoint = document.getElementById("rt-gallery-item");
     const root = createRoot(mountPoint);
     root.render(<CustomContainer />);